-This section of the Procurement Journey provides guidance on the following:
+This section of the Procurement Journey provides you with guidance on the following:

 This provides a list of documents that can be included in your tender.

-You should not disclose information provided by bidders that has been highlighted as confidential.
-This could include but is not limited to technical or trade secrets and the confidential aspects of tenders.
+You are required to choose the selection criteria relevant to your procurement exercise from the provided list in the Module.
+You should not disclose information provided by tenderers which has been designated as confidential.
+This could include, but is not limited to, technical or trade secrets and the confidential aspects of tenders.

 Organisations should ensure that: